David Cross: Stand-up

 Cross's stand-up comedy blends political commentary and satire.
 In 1999, he performed a one-hour comedy special, The Pride Is Back, on HBO.
-In 2003, he released his first tour film, Let America Laugh, and was named #85 on Comedy Central's list of the 100 greatest stand-ups of all time.
+In 2003, he released his first tour film, Let America Laugh, and was named No. 85 on Comedy Central's list of the 100 greatest stand-ups of all time.
 He has released five comedy albums: 2002's Shut Up You Fucking Baby!, 2004's It's Not Funny, 2010's Bigger and Blackerer, 2016's Making America Great Again/...America...
 Great..., and 2019's Oh, Come On.
 He was nominated for the Grammy Award for Best Comedy Album twice, in 2003 for Shut Up You Fucking Baby! and in 2016 for ...America...
 Great....

 Cross's first three records were released on CD by indie-rock label Sub Pop, and on vinyl by comedy label Stand Up!
 Records for Shut Up and It's Not Funny.
 He self-released 2016's ...America...
 Great... on CD, with Stand Up! again releasing a vinyl version.
 Oh, Come On was released by Comedy Dynamics.
 Cross tends to release his albums in overlapping audio and video formats which each contain material not found on the other.
 This is the case on Bigger and Blackerer, Oh, Come On, and perhaps most obviously the 2016 companion set Making America Great Again (a Netflix film) and ...America...
 Great...
 (CD/vinyl audio), which have different titles.
 Oh, Come Ons video and audio versions were recorded at two different shows on the same tour.

 Cross's stand-up material was featured in Comedy Central's 2004 animated series Shorties Watchin' Shorties.
 He appears on several Un-Cabaret compilation albums, including Freak Weather Feels Different and The Good, the Bad and the Drugly.